Codesai/website/_posts/2017-01-07-about-connascence.md

 small_image: small_connascence.png
 ---

 Lately we've been studying and applying the concept of [connascence](http://connascence.io/) in our code and even have done [an introductory talk about connascence](http://slides.com/franreyesperdomo/connascence#/).

-With this post we'd like to start a series of posts about connascence and its relationship with refactoring.
+With this post we'd like to start a series of posts about connascence.

 ### 1. Origin.

 The concept of **connascence** is not new at all.
 [Meilir Page-Jones](https://www.linkedin.com/in/meilir-page-jones-a55132) introduced it in 1992 in his paper [Comparing Techniques by Means of Encapsulation and Connascence](http://wiki.cfcl.com/pub/Projects/Connascence/Resources/p147-page-jones.pdf).
-Later, he elaborated more on the idea of **connascence** in his [What every programmer should know about object-oriented design](https://www.amazon.com/Every-Programmer-Should-Object-Oriented-Design/dp/0932633315) book from 1995, and its more modern version (using UML) [Fundamentals of Object-Oriented Design in UML](https://www.amazon.com/Fundamentals-Object-Oriented-Design-Meilir-Page-Jones/dp/020169946X/ref=asap_bc?ie=UTF8) from 1999.
+Later, he elaborated more on the idea of **connascence** in his [What every programmer should know about object-oriented design](https://www.amazon.com/Every-Programmer-Should-Object-Oriented-Design/dp/0932633315) book from 1995, and its more modern version (same book but using UML) [Fundamentals of Object-Oriented Design in UML](https://www.amazon.com/Fundamentals-Object-Oriented-Design-Meilir-Page-Jones/dp/020169946X/ref=asap_bc?ie=UTF8) from 1999.

 Ten years later, [Jim Weirich](https://en.wikipedia.org/wiki/Jim_Weirich), bring **connascence** back from oblivion in a series of talks: [Grand Unified Theory of Software Design](https://www.youtube.com/watch?time_continue=2890&v=NLT7Qcn_PmI), [The Building Blocks of Modularity](https://www.youtube.com/watch?v=l780SYuz9DI) and [Connascence Examined](https://www.youtube.com/watch?v=HQXVKHoUQxY).
 He did not only bring **connascence** back to live, but also improved its exposition, as we'll see later in this post.